jc-prg/mbox/BACKLOG.md

 ### KNOWN BUGS

+- State Stopped -> not resetted?
+- On the box the type in some cases isn't set correctly which leads to errors
+-
+- ....
 - BUG srv: looses internet connection from time to time; -> check if internet connect exists first
 - BUG server -> after connecting card to album, the server has to be reload <-> the message "invalid entry connected" is spoken -> move all data to cache directly?
 - BUG server - Start with STREAM and card laying on the RFID sensor leads to an error -> remove card_id, until connection is OK